-arina Fisher-Phelps
+Marina Fisher-Phelps

 GIST 5304: Final Report

-My dissertation is about building better species distribution models for Southeast Asian bats.
+My thesis is about building greater species distribution models for Southeast Asian bats.
 Species distribution models can be used to predict the range of a species based on environmental variables even if the data do not cover the entire range of the species.
 Before I can build distribution models I need to prepare maps that feature bat localities and landscape features that might impact the location of the bat localities.
 Thus, my CountryData geodatabase (GDB) is used to store spatial data that describes bat localities in Southeast Asia and the spatial relationships of those localities to different environmental features.
 The GDB was created for mapping bat localities so it is the principle FC that defines the theme of the GDB.

 For this class I focused on collating data for Peninsular Malaysia so all of the features classes are contained in a single feature data set (FDS) named PeninsularMalaysia.
 The projected coordinate system (PCS) for the FDS is Kertau Rectified Skewed Orthomorphic (RSO) Malaya Meters.
 This PCS has the underlying geographic coordinate system Kertau, which has an inverse flattening ratio of 300.8017.
 An RSO projection is an oblique cylindrical projection that preserves local shapes, local angles, and distances along the meridian.
 The Kertau RSO Malaya PCS was developed for Malaysia and is the national map projection for the country, hence its use for this GDB.
 (Add more to this paragraph?)